Dimasenpaiii2552/Dimasenpaiii2552/README.md

 - 👋 Hi, I’m @Dimasenpaiii2552
 - 👀 I’m interested in Smart Contract Development and Web3 security
 - 🌱 I’m currently learning Solidity and Foundry
-- 💞️ I’m looking to collaborate on Blockchain projects
+- 💞️ I’m looking to collaborate on Blockchain projects, also open to Internships.
 - 📫 How to reach me edimaakpan2552@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Nothing fun